 Headshot of Mike Armstrong

 Mike currently serves on the Executive Board of the Federations of Associations of Regulatory Boards (FARB) and on the Board of the Washington Architectural Foundation.
-He has served as an adjunct professor at the George Washington University and is a former trustee of the Association of State Floodplain Managers' (ASFPM) Foundation Board.
-He is a member of the American Society of Association Executives (ASAE) and the District of Columbia Preservation League.
+He has served as an adjunct professor at The George Washington University and is a former trustee of the Association of State Floodplain Managers' (ASFPM) Foundation Board.
+His honorifics include: Honorary Membership in La Federacion de Colegios de Arquitectos de la Republica Mexicana (FCARB); Medals bestowed by FCARM and by the Mexican National Registration Council for Professional Certification of Architects (CONARC); Presidential Citations from the American Institute of Architecture Students (AIAS) and the American Institute of Architects (AIA) California Council; and U.S. Senate confirmation as President Clinton’s appointee to FEMA Associate Director.

 Additionally, Mike has authored a number of articles for professional journals and provided testimony before committees of the U.S. Congress.
 He is also licensed to practice law in Colorado and before the U.S. Supreme Court.